 Though this practice may have a place in a church of a couple hundred, it’s nonsense for a small church where the visitors are obvious.
 I often share this experience as a humorous example of what not to do.

-The lesson is to examine our traditions and practices, considering what still makes sense and eliminating all else.
+The lesson is to examine our church traditions and practices, considering what still makes sense for today and eliminating all else.

 [See my reflections about Church #2.]